Here’s What I’m up to Now

 My name is Kyle Loughman, I am a Musician, Music Educator, streamer, and content creator.
 I have a Bachelor’s Degree in Music Education from Kennesaw State University where I primarily studied with Bernard Flythe and a Master’s Degree in Music Performance where I studied primarily with Dr. Gail Robertson.

 Through my undergrad I was continually inspired by all the great teachers and music that surrounded me.
 I attended as many concerts as I could and made sure to be on time and take great notes from the various classes and seminars I participated in.
 I had a lot of great opportunities from playing Sergei Prokofiev’s 5th Symphony to Ron Nelson’s Rocky Point Holiday; becoming an inaugural member of the “Marching Owls,” as well as a Sousaphone Section Leader in the second year; joined the Nu Mu chapter of Kappa Kappa Psi; and much more.
 Then one of the events that really pushed me towards my current career was the International Euphonium Tuba(IET) Festival.
-I was really inspired by all the amazing euphonium and tuba artists sharing their knowledge and their playing skills and it was here that I decided for myself that I wanted to become a great Artist Teacher, someone who could both teach and support their students at a high level and inspire others with my musical skills.
+I was really inspired by all the amazing euphonium and tuba artists sharing their knowledge and their playing skills and it was here that I decided for myself that I was going to become a great Artist Teacher like them, someone who could both teach and support their students at a high level and inspire others with my musical skills.

 Eventually I graduated, and as someone with a Music Education degree I went to the Job Forums to look for a Band or other Music Teacher position and was unsuccessful after many weeks of applying for jobs, so with the help of some colleagues, I started down the route of being a freelance music educator.
 I taught many sectionals across Gwinnett County, private brass lessons through the New School of Music, and even Substitute taught for some band directors and a few other teachers.
 A few highlights from this era of my life were that I got to play tuba in the Centennial Alumni Band at the 2019 Kappa Kappa Psi and Tau Beta Sigma National Convention in Stillwater, Oklahoma; I helped to start up and help engrave pieces for Pinnacle Brass Publishing; and I helped to start the Nu Mu Alumni Association and became the first president, a title I held for the first 5 years.

 So after I finished my degree at the University of Central Arkansas I moved back to Georgia to pick up where I left off with teaching sectionals across the Metro Atlanta Area.
-I haven’t really talked about the groups I’ve played with, but prior to COVID I played with the Gwinnett Symphony Orchestra and the Gwinnett Wind Symphony among other groups and upon returning to Georgia in 2022 I joined the Atlanta Wind Symphony and a bit over a year later I was invited to join Tara Winds and this year I officially joined the sub-list for the Georgia Brass Band.
+I haven’t really talked about the groups I’ve played with, but prior to COVID I played with the Gwinnett Symphony Orchestra and the Gwinnett Wind Symphony among other groups and upon returning to Georgia in 2022 I joined the Atlanta Wind Symphony and a bit over a year later I was invited to join Tara Winds and this year(2025) I officially joined the sub-list for the Georgia Brass Band.
 I’ve gotten to travel quite a few times with these groups and beyond.
-Like I said in the last paragraph I got to travel to the 2022 SERTEC and perform with and conduct the Tuba Euphonium Ensemble at UCA; I’ve played at the GMEA In Service Conference 3 times now with three different groups- the KSU Wind Ensemble in 2017, Atlanta Wind Symphony in 2024, and Tara Winds in 2025; I’ve also played at the College Band Directors Conference with the KSU Wind Ensemble and this Spring I’ll be playing there again with Tara Winds; finally I played at Carnegie Hall with Tara Winds this past Summer!
+Like I said in the last paragraph I got to travel to the 2022 SCRTEC and perform with and conduct the Tuba Euphonium Ensemble at UCA; I’ve played at the GMEA In Service Conference 3 times now with three different groups on three different years- the KSU Wind Ensemble, Atlanta Wind Symphony, and Tara Winds; I’ve also played at the College Band Directors Conference with the KSU Wind Ensemble and Tara Winds; and finally I played at Carnegie Hall with Tara Winds this past Summer(2025)!

 The last thing I’ll mention here is just to say in addition to starting back with teaching sectionals and such when returning from my master’s degree, I also started getting more serious with streaming and recording videos for my Youtube page.
 Prior to that I had made a few videos and done a handful of streams, but nothing as substantial as what I’ve done in the last almost 3 years aside from one de-listed video.
 I may not have a stable schedule with content creation, but I really enjoy doing it and sharing my knowledge and entertaining people from potentially all over the globe!

-Last Updated 01/13/26
+Last Updated 03/19/26